sphen13/watchman-monitoring-plugins/Plugins/macOS/_check_detectx/README.md

 # 2020-03-19    v1.2.1
 #               - Only report stale data after 'StaleRunThreshold' stale runs and 'StaleRunTimeDelta' time has elapsed from last report
 # 2020-03-19    v1.2
-#               - Limit slow scan notifications to 3+ consective slow runs
+#               - Limit slow scan notifications to 3+ consecutive slow runs
 #               - Fix typos
 #               - Add more prefs in the GUI
 # 2020-03-17    v1.1
 #               - Update reporting because of lack of metadata features
 #               - Note: future use of `include_in_warnings` once framework updated
-#               - Add prefernce variables
+#               - Add preference variables
 #               - Report DetectX not running or stale data
 #               - Report scans that take too long
 # 2020-03-02    v1.0